apptainer/apptainer-userdocs/apptainer_and_docker.rst

 .. note::

-    The hosted version of the SIF file in the Sylabs Cloud apptainer Library is maintainable.
+    The hosted version of the SIF file in the Sylabs Cloud Apptainer Library is maintainable.
 In other words, if the image is updated locally, the update can be pushed to the Library and tagged appropriately.

 .. _sec:apptainer_build_def_files: